dadhi/dmax/req.md

 ## Perf instructions

-Approach the solution as a performance engineer who know how V8 works, how js ds are layed in memory, s who know cost of gc, closures and objects, who knows that inlining is the great technique, who know data oriented and array programming.
+Approach the solution as a performance engineer who know how V8 works, how js ds are layed in memory, s who know cost of gc, closures and objects, who knows that inlining is the great technique, who know data oriented and array programming, who knows what use and to use from the standard lib in hot path.

 Balance performance and code size.
-Example: having a single global (compiled) regexp to parse most of the attribute name may be better instead of writing the char-by-char parser in 50locs, even if it slightly faster.
+Example 1: having a single global (compiled) regexp to parse most of the attribute name may be better instead of writing the char-by-char parser in 50locs, even if it slightly faster.

+Example 2: using indexof may be faste the loop over string and compare because internally it is heavy optimized with simd and such.
+But using forEach or includes with lambda is not good on smalm arrays because of the lambda alloc cost.

 ## data-def (sign)